Selina Scott: Activism

 Scott is an active campaigner for causes such as animal welfare and wildlife conservation, spearheading a campaign to ban the live transportation of animals in Europe after Brexit, which achieved over 100,000 signatures to initiate a debate in Parliament.
 She supported Brexit because of this issue.

 In August 2008, Scott announced her intention to sue Channel 5, a UK television station, for age discrimination.
-She claimed Five reneged on an agreement for her to return to News because she was "too old".
+She said Five reneged on an agreement for her to return to News because she was "too old".
 Scott hired Simon Smith of Schillings, and Five denied the claim.
 A preliminary hearing began on 24 September 2008 with a full five-day hearing scheduled for December 2008.
-On 5 December 2008, she won with Five issuing a public apology and making a confidential out-of-court financial settlement.
+On 5 December 2008, she won the case with Five issuing a public apology and making a confidential out-of-court financial settlement.
 It was later reported that she accepted the offer, despite publicly declaring she would have her day in court, as her father had become seriously ill in December.
 He died on Christmas Eve and she wanted to be at his side and felt unable to continue the action as planned.

 Following her claim against ageism, Age UK and Equal Justice, a legal firm, commissioned Scott to compile a report investigating the employment of women over 50 years old at the BBC.
 The report was delivered to Sir Michael Lyons, Chairman of the BBC Trust and Jeremy Hunt, the shadow Culture and Media Secretary in April 2010.
 The report accused the BBC of institutional ageism against older women.

-In 2014, the Telegraph newspaper reported that Scott was considering standing for election to Parliament as a Conservative MP; Scott commented that this was nonsense, she was not even a Tory.